Pfeifenjoy/arwed-components/README.md

 # arwed-components

-This is a collection of react components which I suddenly use.
+This is a collection of react components which I regularly use.

 To get an overview run:
 ```